-LESLIE: We’ve got Ben in Nebraska on the line who’s dealing with a hot attic.
+LESLIE: We’ve got Ben in Nebraska on the line who’s dealing with a hot attic, particularly how to cool down hot attic.
 Tell us what’s going on.

 BEN: My attic temperature has been peaking at about, oh, 45 to 48 above ambient temperature.
 And I could describe what kind of roof.
 It’s a hip roof and it’s probably about 42 feet long.
 And I’ve got 13 feet of ridge (audio gap) up above and I was just wondering what would be the way to go: a ridge vent or wind turbine or maybe electric roof fan?

 TOM: OK.
 Well, first of all, a hip roof is among the most difficult types of roofs to vent, because you have such a small ridge.
 That said, what I would do is make sure that you have a continuous ridge vent on that ridge; that’s the first part.
-The second part is you need to make sure you have continuous soffit vents all around the overhang at the edge of the roof.
+The second part about how to cool down hot attic is you need to make sure you have continuous soffit vents all around the overhang at the edge of the roof.
 Because the air, theoretically, will enter the soffit, go up under the roof sheathing and exit at the ridge.
 Does that make sense?

 BEN: Well, it was a place built in ’76 and it had vinyl soffing (ph) put over it and darn few vents.
 And I just recently got done putting some extra soffit space in there but that didn’t really seem to make any difference.